jaymcgavren/jaymcgavren.github.io/_posts/2017-01-15-console-family-timers.md

 Many parents who ask for a feature like this get accused of shirking their responsibilities.
 And a timer is certainly no substitute for appropriate supervision.
 But my teenager knows all the tricks to try and get extra screen time out of me (and my fiancee), and I find that the timer avoids a great many arguments.
 Time's up?
 You're done playing.
 No discussion necessary.

-I'm putting together this post so that future parents know what they *should* be able to expect from a the parental controls of a game console, computer, etc. I feel it's needed, because *very* few manufacturers get everything right (if they even try at all).
+I'm putting together this post so that future parents know what they *should* be able to expect from the parental controls of a game console, computer, etc. I feel it's needed, because *very* few manufacturers get everything right (if they even try at all).
 This will be a "living" post; I intend to update this as new use cases come to light, or as errors are found.

 ## Aspects to look for in a system's time limit feature